ryanmcdonough/ryanmcdonough-jekyll/_posts/2021-07-24-why-we-need-more-legal-apis.md

 ## What needs to happen

 Legal tech providers need to start providing public, documented, standardised APIs that provide all the functionality that can be provided over an API and they need to begin [dogfooding](https://deviq.com/practices/dogfooding) their APIs to make sure they do what they say they do.

+Not only does this benefit the customer of the platform, but it also makes the platform much more useful to the customer knowing that it can be used beyond the base functionality provided.